dannynelson/guitar-quest/README.md

 - 0 index levels (so that level name matches what we see)
 - ghost item in piece history
 - get rid of all pre save hooks that only execute under certain conditions
+- relax password requirements, validate on client and add helper text
+- stack level and points, and add more padding

 Eventually Features
 - clean up dependencies that should really be dev dependencies